karanshah1561998/SnakeGame/README.md

 1. **Classic Snake Gameplay**
    - Control the snake using the arrow keys to eat food and grow longer.
-The game ends when the snake collides with itself or a wall (depending on the mode).
+   - The game ends when the snake collides with itself or a wall (in Strict Mode).
+   - The game wraps around the screen in Wrap Mode when the snake hits the boundaries.

 2. **Game Modes**
    - Strict Mode: The game ends when the snake hits the wall.
    - Wrap Mode: The snake wraps around the board when it hits the wall, continuing from the opposite side.

 3. **Dynamic Speed**
-   - The snake's speed increases as it eats more food and grows longer, making the game progressively more challenging.
+   - The snake's speed increases as it grows, making the game progressively more challenging.

 4. **Score and High Score Tracking**
-   - The player's score is displayed during the game.
+   - The player's score increases as the snake eats food.
-   - The high score is saved and persists across sessions using the browser's local storage.
+   - The high score is saved in localStorage and persists even after the game is refreshed.
+   - Players can reset the high score by clicking the Reset High Score button.

 5. **Pause and Resume**
    - The game can be paused and resumed by pressing the spacebar.

-6. **Reset High Score**
-   - A button allows users to reset their high score to start fresh.
+6. **Game Over Modal**
+   - When the game ends, a modal shows the player's score and indicates if a new high score was achieved.
+   - Players can choose to Restart the game or Go Home.

 7. **Level-Up Indicator**
    - Players are notified when they level up after consuming enough food.

-## How to Use
+## How to Play

-- Use the Arrow Keys to move the snake in different directions.
+- Use the Arrow Keys to control the snake’s movement in the four directions.
+- Choose between Strict Mode and Wrap Mode at the start of the game.
-- Select Strict Mode to have the game end when hitting a wall, or Wrap Mode to wrap the snake around the board.
+- Strict Mode ends when the snake collides with a wall.
+- Wrap Mode allows the snake to wrap around the screen when it hits the boundaries.
-- The game will start automatically once a mode is selected.
-- Press the spacebar to pause or resume the game.
+- Press Spacebar to pause or resume the game.
-- The game continues until the snake collides with a wall (in Strict Mode) or itself.

 ## Installation Instructions